Quasicrystalline Analogue of the Haldane Model: Plane-Wave Analysis

 \subsection{Symmetry and Topological Properties}

-Having identified this isolated set of states, it is natural to investigate whether they can form a band that is topologically non-trivial.
+Having identified this isolated set of states, it is natural to investigate whether the band that they form can be topologically non-trivial.
 To do so, we compute the bandstructure over the QBZ in the minimal basis of plane-wave states which captures all first-order couplings of the Hamiltonian.
 This requires 16 basis states, which are degenerate and coupled together at the QBZ corners.
 Explicitly, the required states $\ket{\mathbf{q}_i,\sigma}$ are related by $\mathbf{q}_{i+3\,\text{(mod 8)}}=\mathbf{q}_i-\mathbf{G}_i$.
 The couplings are illustrated in Fig. \ref{Fig:QBZ_Couplings}.
 Diagonalising the $16\times 16$ Hamiltonian, we find the bandstructure in Fig. \ref{Fig:QBZ_Bandstructure}.

-There is an additional subtlety here related to the counting of states.
-This is most easily appreciated by considering the $U=0$ system, whose eigenspectrum is simply the (spin-degenerate) free-particle parabola.
-Other bands should be discarded; otherwise one will over-count states at a given energy, giving an increase in the density of states above the expected constant value for a free particle in 2D.
-More generally, at non-zero $U$ we should select the eigenvalues (highlighted in yellow in Fig. \ref{Fig:HU_Bandstructure}) which tend to the free-particle dispersion in the limit of $U\to 0$.
+The relevant bands to focus on are those (highlighted in yellow in Fig. \ref{Fig:HU_Bandstructure}) that tend to the free-particle parabolic dispersion in the limit of $U\!\to\!
+0$.
+These are where the spectral density (see Sec. \ref{Sec:Spectral}) is concentrated in this weak-coupling regime, since the bare free-particle states $\ket{\mathbf{q},\sigma}$ remain good eigenstates away from points of degeneracy with other basis states (that is, away from the QBZ boundary).

 As expected, along the QBZ boundary, we generally find a gap between the relevant bands.
-The exception is at the corners $\text{K}$, where symmetries of $H_U$ enforce a four-fold degeneracy of states; this symmetry analysis is presented in Appendix \ref{App:Symmetries}.
+The exception is at the corners $\text{K}$, where the symmetry of $H_U$ under various operations involving spatial rotations and reflections combined with spin transformations enforces a four-fold degeneracy of states.
+We direct the reader to Appendix \ref{App:Symmetries} for a detailed presentation of this symmetry analysis.
 In the vicinity of the corners [Fig. \ref{Fig:K_Bandstructure}], the dispersion is linear; in other words, we have two coincident Dirac cones in the bandstructure.
 Thus, the potential $H_U$ leads to a semimetallic quasicrystalline system, with a density of states that vanishes linearly in energy, at least within this weak potential limit.